DISCLOSURE: Sourced from Russian government funded media

-By Henry Kamens for Veterans Today and New Eastern Outlook, Moscow
+By Henry Kamens for VT and New Eastern Outlook, Moscow

 There is always a price to pay for gaining the benefits of EU membership, and even the hope of eventual EU membership.
 When Spain first applied in the early 1980s it was obliged to cut agricultural production but only given a short time to make industry catch up to make up the shortfall.
 Somehow it muddled through, but the message was clear – “We are the club, and new members have to jump through hoops if they want to join.”

 Despite the UK’s attempt to leave the EU, or perhaps because its mishandling of this is rapidly making the UK an international laughing stock, there are still many aspirant countries who want to join this powerful politico-economic union.
 Many of these countries come from Eastern Europe, and think the EU offers them a new identity as a “Western” country.
 To obtain this identity they are prepared to do almost anything, and the EU is taking full advantage of this.

 The EU is always claiming it has a migrant crisis, when in fact it has failed to address the domestic problems arising from factors such as globalisation, greater automation and the transition from industry to services.
 Rather than admit its failure, the EU has encouraged its member states to blame migrants for the resulting problems.
 In any democracy, those who can’t vote are the easiest target, so a snowballing anti-immigrant rhetoric has emerged, which domestic governments have been keen to take advantage of to keep themselves in power.